#CopyWelcome - the recap

 'Welcome to copywriting' was a free day of talks organised by me and 3 other copywriters.
 It was aimed squarely at new and junior copywriters, including those 'new' to freelancing.
 We didn't claim to know everything about copywriting life, but aimed to be as helpful as possible.

 An almost full house!
-Including a copybaby, who has clearly been destined for this career since birth.
+Including a copybaby, who has clearly been destined for this career since before birth.
 The pressure was on to be interesting.
 Of course, we are already interesting, but mostly in the 'unusual tweets' sense.
 Or the 'what the hell are you wearing?' sense.

 Whenever you need to hear brutal honesty, you ask David.
 His account of the ups and downs of finding and keeping a job pulled no punches.
 The truth and nothing but.
 Everyone wants this man's cover letter!
 That can't be bad.